yuiyuuuu/reddit-part1-of-oneormany/README.md

 This application is deployed to heroku in order to have a live demo of my technical skills for others(recruiters, collegues, etc)

+This application was built through reverse engineering, only using information that were publicly available.
+No source code of Reddit was found or used during development.

 ## Setup :rocket:

 ```